 Professional Acting Career

-Although music took her to Los Angeles, it was acting that brought Bernard into limelight.
+Although music took her to Los Angeles, it was acting that brought Bernard into the limelight.
 She made her TV debut as Kelly in the NBC situation comedy Gimme a Break, in 1982. still around 1982, she landed a role in the prime time TV series, Happy Days.
 Throughout the 16 episodes of Happy Days, she starred as KC Cunningham from 1982 to 1983.
 Bernard’s acting career began fully in 1982 when she appeared in the movie Young Doctors in Love.
 After that, she appeared in various serials such as Fantasy Island and High School USA (1983) and The Love Boat from 1983 to 1985.
 Other major roles were as Amy Tompkins, a waitress, in the 93 episodes of ABC situation comedy, It’s a Living.
 The series ran from 1985 to 1989.

-Aside these, Bernard also appeared in the major movies; Slumber Party Massacre II (1987), Gideon, Jackpot, and Welcome to Paradise.
-She has also featured in three stage productions including, a Los Angeles production Crimes of the Heart (1999).
+Aside from these, Bernard also appeared in the major movies; Slumber Party Massacre II (1987), Gideon, Jackpot, and Welcome to Paradise.
+She has also featured in three-stage productions including, a Los Angeles production Crimes of the Heart (1999).
 A year later, she again played the role of Annie Oakley in a 1999 Marquis Theatre revival of Annie Get Your Gun.
 Crystal eventually retired from acting in 2008.

 Crystal Bernard‘s Music Career